om072/Ecommerce-customer-analytics/README.md

 * Integrate predictive analytics for customer lifetime value (CLV) and churn prediction
 * Deploy the app online using Streamlit Cloud, AWS, or Azure

-## License
+## Deployment Link
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is deployed on - https://ecommerce-customer-analytics-om072.streamlit.app/

 ## Author
 OM KHANGAT